 The Bank performs an internal adequacy assessment on the Bank's capital and liquidity positions, with the results being reported in the Bank's Internal Capital Adequacy Assessment Process (ICAAP) and the Internal Liquidity Adequacy Assessment Process (ILAAP) documents.
 These processes include an assessment of the Bank's exposure to ESG risk and the management thereof, to ensure that the risk is managed within the Bank's risk appetite and that the Bank's capital adequately covers its exposure to such risk.
-As part of the 2023 ICAAP and ILAAP document, the Bank will include a tailored and in-depth review of the potential vulnerabilities resulting from transition risk through stress testing, as mandated by ECB Guidelines.
-Through this stress scenario the Bank will understand and monitor its resilience in the context of stressed macro-economic and financial conditions.
+As part of the ICAAP and ILAAP document, the Bank includes a tailored and indepth review of the potential vulnerabilities resulting from transition risk through stress testing, as mandated by ECB Guidelines.
+Through this stress scenario the Bank will understand and monitor its resilience in the context of stressed macroeconomic and financial conditions.
 The assessment is performed on the basis of both quantitative and qualitative analysis and consideration is also given to the changing external and internal conditions and supervisory expectations.

-The Strategy and Propositions Unit compiles a report on an annual basis which includes a number of the Group's ESG metrics, as defined within the Platform framework provided by the Ministry for the Environment, Energy and Enterprise.
-This report also forms part of the Bank's disclosures on ESG Risk.
+The Sustainability function compiles a report on an annual basis which includes a number of the Group's ESG metrics, as defined within the Platform framework provided by the Ministry for the Environment, Energy and Enterprise.
 The Malta ESG Platform helps illustrate the ESG credentials of companies listed on the Malta Stock Exchange, and in turn allows investors to incorporate these credentials into their investment decision-making.
 This reporting will be updated annually and provides a means for the Group to track its progress over time, and to help identify areas for enhanced focus and improvement.